McDonald’s Cheeseburger

 McDonald’s Cheeseburger is a simple, yet highly popular menu item.
 It’s made with a single patty from 100% beef and a slice of American cheese.

-One serving (before adding any condiments) has 300 calories, 13 grams fat, 31 grams carbohydrates, and 15 grams protein.
+There are 300 calories, 13 grams fat, 31 grams carbohydrates, and 15 grams protein in one cheeseburger (excluding any condiments).

-Read this fast food guide for more detailed information about the calories, nutrition, ingredients, and allergens in McDonald’s classic cheeseburger.
+Read this fast food guide for a detailed analysis of calories and an in-depth overview of nutrition facts, ingredients, and allergens in McDonald’s classic cheeseburger.

 Cheeseburger Nutritional Information